 Interested in the German MA program?

-We offer a vibrant MA program in German, with tracks in literature, linguistics, and interdisciplinary studies, and we are always interested in strong, new students.
+We offer a vibrant MA program in German, with degree paths in literature, linguistics, and interdisciplinary studies, and we are always interested in strong, new students.
 Our graduate students, former and present, have come from a variety of countries and states in the US, making for a truly international group, all united by an interest in German.
-We always host exchange students from Germany which helps non native speakers of German enhance their language skills.
+We always host exchange students from Germany which helps non-native speakers of German enhance their language skills.

 Graduate Teaching Assistantship

 Most of our students receive a graduate teaching assistantship.
 This assistantship is guaranteed for two years in order to complete your degree, pending successful completion of coursework.
 The graduate teaching assistantship covers full tuition, basic health care, and a monetary stipend.
 In return, Graduate Teaching Assistants (GTAs) register for courses following the requirements of the Graduate School as outlined in the Graduate Catalog and assist the program 20 hrs per week.

 As a GTA, students mostly assist professors, help to tutor undergraduate students, and assist the program with the completion of various tasks, such as attending departmental and program functions; after the completion of 18 hrs of graduate credit (6 courses), GTAs teach mostly Beginning German language classes and continue to assist the program with lesser hours.